 Recommendation 2.
-Nicor Gas should continue this study for another year and look at savings in the second year after reports are stopped, from October 2015 to September 2016.
+Nicor Gas should continue this study for another year and look at savings in the second year after the initial program year, from October 2015 to September 2016.
 The continued study would estimate the decay rate in the second year after reports are stopped.
-This would add to research on whether decay rates remain constant, increase, or decrease in the second year after reports are stopped and the results could be used to inform second year persistence factors in the Illinois TRM.
+This would add to research on whether decay rates remain constant, increase, or decrease in the second year after the initial program year and the results could be used to inform second year persistence factors in the IL TRM.